JeffHeck/SchoolDataProject/report_levies.md

 54 measures are advertised as replacement or renewal levies.

-5 measures are advertised as non-replacement capital levies.
+5 measures are advertised as capital levies without the words replacement or renewal in their titles.

 1 measure is a redistricting authorization measure and is not a levy.